mathmanu/caffe-jacinto-models/docs/Cityscapes_Segmentation_README.md

 ### Execution
-* Open the file train_cityscapes_segmentation.sh  and look at the gpu variable.
-If you have more than one NVIDIA CUDA supported GPUs, modify this field to reflect it so that the training will complete faster.
+* Open the file train_cityscapes_segmentation.sh  and look at the gpus variable.
+This should reflect the number of gpus that you have.
+For example, if you have two NVIDIA CUDA supported gpus, the gpus variable should be set to "0,1".
+If you have more GPUs, modify this field to reflect it so that the training will complete faster.

 * Execute the training by running the training script: ./train_cityscapes_segmentation.sh.

-* The training will perform all the stages required to generate a sparse, quantized CNN model.

 * The training takes around 22 hours, when using one NVIDIA GTX 1080 GPU.

-* After the training, The following quantized prototxt and model files will be placed in $CAFFE_HOME/examples/tidsp/final: jacintonet11+seg10_train_L1_nobn_quant_final_iter_4000.prototxt jacintonet11+seg10_train_L1_nobn_quant_final_iter_4000.caffemodel
+* This script will perform all the stages required to generate a sparse CNN model.
+The quantized model will be placed in a folder inside scripts/training.

 ### Results